 I don’t have much experience using Copic over these types of pencils.
 But my educated guess is that it wouldn’t be a pretty sight.

 As I said before, the more residue the pencil leaves on the page, the faster your Copic nibs will clog.

 And both charcoal and pastel pencils leave a ton of residue.
 That’s why they smudge so easily and blend so well.

 So I wouldn’t expect Copic markers to survive very long if you use them to color over either.

 Going over pencil with Copic markers can harm your markers.

 But the type of pencil you use has a hug impact on determining how bad it actually is.

-Very hard graphite pencils like leave a stain on the marker nib, but only have a small risk of cloggin the nib.
+Very hard graphite pencils may leave a stain on the marker nib, but only have a small risk of clogging the nib.

 Softer pencils leave more residue on the page and will clog your nib much faster.

 Fortunately, Copic nibs can be replaced and aren’t very expensive.
 So there isn’t a huge downside to trying it yourself.